Market Market Update &

 Marin Rental Update

-The latest CoStar Group rental survey shows that, in the fourth quarter of 2023, Marin’s average apartment rents are at $2,772 per month.
-Rents have remained relatively flat over the last two years.
-CoStar’s long-range forecast predicted that rents would be flat this year and then rise again in 2025 to a level of $3,357 in 2028 (more than 21% over the next five years or about 4% per year).
+The latest CoStar Group rental survey shows that, in the second quarter of 2024, Marin’s average apartment rents are at $2,878 per month.
+Rents, which have remained relatively flat over the last two years, are rising again.
+This quarter’s rent is 2.4% higher than the same period last year.
+CoStar’s long-range forecast predicted that rents would start rising this year and continue to a level of $3,346 in 2028 (more than 21% over the next five years or about 4% per year).

 Marin Apartment Values